reshcd/fullstack-hiring-challenge-2/README.md

  - The file should be validated before being stored in the database;
  - If the file contains one incorrect row, the whole file should be rejected and all the data must be thrown away;
- - If the file is correct, it should be stored in the database;
+ - If the file is correct, the data should be stored in the database into a respective model;
  - The API should be able to return the data stored in the database.

 You must use `Django` and `Django Rest Framework` to implement the API.